smntsng/readme-generator/README.md

 6. [Questions](#Questions)

 ## Description
-creates a professional read me directly from the console
+Generate a professional readme file directly from the terminal

 ## Installation
-install the inquirer package using node
+in the terminal write the command npm install inquirer@^8.0.0

 ## Usage
-you can invoke the application using the node index.js in the console
+Open the terminal in vscode and enter the command node index.js

 ## License
 AFL-3.0